Construction Services Senior Technician

 - Install and recover barricades, cones and other safety equipment

-- Transport and operate heavy equipment, dump and services trucks and trailers, hand held power equipment and other hand held tools to perform routine tasks and emergency responses
+- Transport and operate heavy equipment, dump and service trucks and trailers, hand held power equipment and other hand held tools to perform routine tasks and emergency responses

 NOTE: Due to the CDL nature of this position, this position must submit to random drug testing.
 A criminal background and motor vehicle record check will be conducted.